BorisZhao/BorisZhao.github.io/index.md

 layout: default
 ---

-> ***Abstract:*** Bo Zhao respectively received his bachelor's degree in Information Security from Nanjing University of Aeronautics and Astronautics (NUAA) in 2020, and his master's degree in Cyberspace Security from NUAA in 2023.
+> Bo Zhao is now pursuing his PhD in School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+He respectively received his bachelor's degree in Information Security from Nanjing University of Aeronautics and Astronautics (NUAA) in 2020, and his master's degree in Cyberspace Security from NUAA in 2023.
 His current research interests are mainly focused on the field of trustworthy [federated learning](https://en.wikipedia.org/wiki/Federated_learning), especially its robustness and fairness.

 ## Research Experiences